ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.mielecloudservice/README.md

 But Miele is working on it and extends the support on a regular basis.
 Please refer to the general Miele API documentation (below) for more information.

-## Known Issues
-* There is a new endpoint inside the Miele API since V1.05 of the API (/programs).
-  * It`s currently unknown how to use them since the API documentation is ... improvable.
-  * These programs are basically supported since v6.0.0 of the adapter.
-Except programs that need additional parameters.

 ## Documentation
 If you like to get a deeper understanding or need a raw-value translation please refer to [this documentation.](machine_states.md)